 S-STEM and T-STEM Surveys for NC State K12 Outreach Providers

-If you are a non-NC State group interested in using our (free) surveys, please go to The Friday Institute website.
+If you are a non-NC State group interested in using our (free) surveys, please complete this form.

 Participation in the MISO project for NC State K12 Outreach Providers is free, easy, completely voluntary, beneficial to your program, and very much appreciated.
 The MISO project team has developed surveys for teachers (T-STEM) and students (S-STEM).
 The student survey does not ask your participants to directly rate or critique the content of the program they are participating in, but rather their attitudes toward STEM content and future career paths.
 The teacher surveys look at how confident teachers are about teaching STEM-related content, 21st century skills, and technology use in the classroom.
 There are five teacher surveys, one each for Elementary, Science, Technology, Engineering and Mathematics teachers.
 There are two student surveys, one for Upper Elementary students and one for Middle and High School students.
 If you would like to learn more about the surveys, please go to the T-STEM and S-STEM information pages.